 Funding and Audiences

 Artistic production has long been funded by public funds and/or private philanthropic contributions.
-However, both sources have been declining in recent years.
-Economic difficulties, changing demographics, and an increased number of available alternatives have led to dwindling markets for artistic and cultural production, further exacerbating the economic stress faced by artists.
+But, both sources have been declining in recent years.
+Financial crises, changing demographics, and lack of infrastructure have led to dwindling markets for artistic and cultural production, further exacerbating the economic stress faced by artists.

-We would like to encourage organizations that; help artists become more financially sustainable and self-sufficient; create and educate audiences; or construct marketplaces for artistic works.
+The Challenge would like to encourage ventures that: help artists become more financially sustainable and self-sufficient; create and educate audiences; or construct marketplaces for artistic works.

-We live in exciting times.
-Change – socio-economic, cultural, and technological is rapid and pervasive.
-These changes have created opportunities as well as challenges for artists looking to broaden their impact through their work.
+Change – socio-economic, cultural, and technological – is rapid and pervasive.
+These changes have created opportunities as well as challenges for artists

 Artist Services and Support

-The notion of an art world implies that artists are embedded in a co-operative web of providers of support services (ranging from making and selling paints and instruments to bringing art to market) that help create, promote, and circulate the art.
-At the same time, specialized art worlds can create institutional structures that restrict various art forms.
+Artists are embedded in a co-operative web of providers of support services – ranging from making and selling paints and instruments, to bringing art to

 We’re at a moment in time when new ways of thinking about business and culture can have a profound impact on society...If artists and artistic organizations are to thrive, we have to think about new models.
 The ideas the students have presented as part of the challenge are a significant step in the right direction.”